Here at TIME, we’re working on a guide to the best Tumblrs out there—and we need your help.

 Oh, and in case you want to see an alternate-reality take on the Andrew Mason, where the departing CEO holds back and skips the Battletoads references, here you go.

-swagandpassion asks: I'm glad Obama is person of the year, but what clout does TIME have?
+swagandpassion says: I'm glad Obama is person of the year, but what clout does TIME have?
 Is this the social/political version of the most beautiful person in the world?
 Or can Obama say being chosen is a referendum of himself and his overall administration?

 » SFB says: Well, Hitler once won the award, so I wouldn’t necessarily call it an award for the “most beautiful” — probably more of the “most important,” good or bad.
 Obama won a second term, so it was probably a referendum on his work. — Ernie @ SFB